Dung040125/E-commerce-Funnel-Channel-Insights-SQL-BigQuery-/README.md

 ## Recommendations
 Based on the analysis above, here are some potential recommendations:
 1.  **Optimize Traffic Sources:**
-    *   Further analyze sources with high bounce rates (e.g., `youtube.com`) to improve landing page experience or traffic quality.
+    *   Reduce bounce rates by improving landing pages and traffic quality, especially for sources like youtube.com.
-    *   Invest in high-revenue generating channels like `dfa` and `mail.google.com` (based on June 2017 data).
-Investigate why organic search channels showed lower revenue during this period.
+    *   Increase investment in high-revenue channels such as dfa, mail.google.com, and direct traffic.
 2.  **Enhance User Experience:**
-    *   Investigate why non-purchasers view significantly more pages (if the insight from Query 4 is accurate after review).
-They might be struggling with navigation, product discovery, or a complex checkout process.
-Simplifying the user flow could boost conversions.
+    *   Simplify navigation and the purchase process to convert browsers into buyers, particularly non-purchasers who view many pages.
-    *   Maintain and enhance factors that contributed to the increased add-to-cart and purchase rates seen in Q1 2017.
+    *   Maintain factors that contributed to higher add-to-cart and purchase rates in Q1 2017.
-3.  **Product and Sales Strategy:**
+3.  **Product & Sales Strategy:**
-    *   Leverage information on frequently co-purchased items (Query 7) to create "cross-selling" recommendations (e.g., "Customers who bought X also bought Y") on product pages or in the cart.
+    *   Implement cross-selling strategies based on co-purchase data (e.g., Google Sunglasses with apparel).
-    *   Consider promotional bundles based on popular product pairings.
+    *   Create promotional bundles from popular product pairings to increase average order value.
 4.  **Continuous Monitoring and Analysis:**
-    *   Metrics like average revenue per session and average transactions per user are key KPIs that should be monitored regularly to assess business performance.
+    *   Regularly track key metrics such as average revenue per session and average transactions per buyer.
-    *   Continue tracking the conversion funnel (view -> add to cart -> purchase) to quickly identify bottlenecks and improvement opportunities.
+    *   Continuously optimize the conversion funnel from product view to purchase to improve sales performance.

 ## Setup and Usage
 1.  **Requirements:**